 What is the Harmful Digital Communications Act?

 The Harmful Digital Communications Act 2015 (the Act) tackles some of the ways people use technology to hurt others.
-It aims to prevent and reduce the impact of online bullying, harassment, revenge porn and other forms of abuse and intimidation online.
+It aims to prevent and reduce the impact of online bullying, harassment, image based abuse (sometimes called ‘revenge porn’) and other forms of abuse and intimidation online.
 Online harassment or abuse based on gender or sexual orientation is a breach of the 10 Communication Principles set out in the Act.
 You can learn more about the Act and the 10 Communication Principles here.

 Netsafe is the agency chosen to take complaints of harmful digital communications and informs people about the options that are available to them to remedy the situation.
 If you need help our free and confidential advice and support service is available seven days a week.